Kartones/replicube-game-solutions/README.md

 Solutions to puzzles/challenges from the videogame [Replicube](https://store.steampowered.com/app/3401490/Replicube/), which you code in Lua.

 Generally optimizing for code size, not for cycles, but not going crazy either.
 When I finish all the puzzles I might try to go for more insane optimizations.
+I'm keeping my optimization and "coding techniques" [in this file](coding.md).

 ![](tutorial-projects/7-importance-of-end.png)